gabriele-costa/pests/README.md

 2. synthesizing a submodule that respects a global specification: Submodule Construction Problem (SCP);
 3. synthesizing a controller for a given component: Controller Synthesis Problem (CSP).

-Given a specification S and an agent A (both defined through a deterministic finite state automaton), the tool returns (the most permissive specification of) a new agent A’ that, put in parallel with A, satisfies S.
+Given a specification S and an agent A (both defined through either a deterministic finite state automaton or a symbolic automata), the tool returns (the most permissive specification of) a new agent A’ that, put in parallel with A, satisfies S.

 ## Version

-This documentation refers to **PESTS version 1.1 (TACAS)**, available at [https://github.com/gabriele-costa/pests/releases](https://github.com/gabriele-costa/pests/releases).
+The last stable version of the tool is **PESTS version 1.2 (JAR)** available at [https://github.com/gabriele-costa/pests/releases](https://github.com/gabriele-costa/pests/releases).

-**NOTE:** a new version of the documentation for *PESTS v1.2* is under construction.
+The instructions for replicating the [TACAS experiments](#tacas-experiments) presented in
+> *Gabriele Costa, David Basin, Chiara Bodei, Pierpaolo Degano, and Letterio Galletta*, `From Natural Projection to Partial Model Checking and Back’.
+TACAS 2018. refer to **PESTS version 1.1 (TACAS)**
 **DOI**: [10.5281/zenodo.1138898](http://dx.doi.org/10.5281/zenodo.1138898)

 ## Requirements